Exaether/dotfiles/README.md

     email = work email
 ```

-also setup GCM:
+Also setup GCM:
 https://github.com/git-ecosystem/git-credential-manager/blob/release/docs/install.md
 use the source install script, cause else, the .NET tool version will fuck you up cause it want an older version

 ### tmux and zsh plugins
 *Note that will prob be automated in the install script*

-Intall tpm for tmux:
+Install tpm for tmux:
 `git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm`
 and then reload (`leader + r`) and install plugins (`leader + I`)